LCOGT/banzai/docs/smartstacking_architecture.md

 After `STACK_RETENTION_DAYS`, cleanup removes the `stackframes` rows for old finished stacks.
 It also removes old `complete` and `error` stack rows.
 It keeps `timeout` stack rows so late frames continue to be rejected.

-Cleanup does not delete FITS or JPEG files.
+Cleanup does not delete FITS or JPEG files; these are regularly cleaned as part of the host's data retention policy.

 ## Products